 In nominating director candidates, the Committee considers such factors as it deems appropriate, including whether there are any evolving needs of the Board with respect to a particular field, skill or experience.
 These factors may include judgment, skill, experience with businesses and other organizations, the candidate's experience relative to the experience of other members of the Board and the extent to which the candidate would be a desirable addition to the Board and any committees of the Board.
 In addition to these factors, the Committee may also consider a director candidate's diversity of background during the evaluation and selection process of director candidates.
 In this context, diversity is being broadly construed to mean varied skills, backgrounds and experiences, which includes gender and ethnicity, as well as other differentiating characteristics, all in the context of the requirements and needs of the Board at that point in time.
-The Committee, however, does not have a formal policy specifying how diversity of background should be applied in identifying or evaluating director candidates, and a director candidate's background, while important, does not necessarily outweigh other attributes or factors the Committee may consider in evaluating any particular director candidate.
+The Committee, however, does not have a formal policy specifying how diversity of background, while important, does not necessarily outweigh other attributes or factors the Committee may consider in evaluating any particular director candidate.
 The goal of the Committee is to assist the Board in attracting competent individuals with the requisite management, financial, and other expertise who will act as directors in the best interests of the Company and its shareholders.